magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 people.
 We won’t see others clearly nor will we see ourselves.
 However, if we do understand and see clearly the nature of our own bodies, our doubts and wonderings regarding others will disappear.
-This is because body and mind ( and ) are the same for everybody.
+This is because body and mind (*rūpa* and *nāma*) are the same for everybody.
 It isn’t necessary to go and examine all the bodies in the world since we know that they are the same as us – we are the same as them.
 If we have this kind of understanding then our burden becomes lighter.
 Without this kind of understanding, all we do is develop a heavier burden.
 In order to know about others, we would have to go and examine everybody in the entire world.
 That would be very difficult.
 We would soon become discouraged.

-Our is similar to this.
+Our Vinaya is similar to this.
 When we look at our Vinaya we feel that it’s very difficult.
 We must keep every rule, study every rule, review our practice with every rule.
 If we just think about it, we think ‘Oh, it’s impossible!’
 We read the literal meaning of all the numerous rules and, if we merely follow our thinking about them, we could well decide that it’s beyond our ability to keep them all.
 Anyone who has had this kind of attitude towards the Vinaya has the same feeling about it – there are a lot of rules!

 The scriptures tell us that we must examine ourselves regarding each and every rule and keep them all strictly.
 We must know them all and observe